-The mortgage underwriting process can be extensive, to say the least.
+The mortgage underwriting process can be extensive.
 Lenders must consider factors such as credit score, household income, and debt-to-income ratio (DTI) when accepting or denying a home loan.
-If you are paying cash, you won’t have to worry about qualifying for a mortgage because you won’t be getting one.
+You won't have to worry about qualifying for a mortgage if you are paying cash because you won't be getting one.

 Cash offers are more attractive

 Put yourself in the seller's shoes for a moment.
 Would you rather work with a bidder whose financing may fall through at the last second or an all-cash buyer?
 You could score your dream home for less if the seller knows you won't have to take out a loan.

 Whether borrowers opt for a 30- or 15-year mortgage, they'll be taking on a significant amount of debt.
 Purchasing a residence with cash keeps you from tying up your hard-earned money in one asset.
 You can put the funds you would've used for a mortgage toward retirement, your child's college tuition, or even an investment property.

 Not interested in spending the next few decades paying off a mortgage?
 If you can forgo traditional financing and buy a house with cash, you will own the property outright from the beginning.
 It's also worth mentioning that cash buyers have an easier time selling should they choose to do so in the future.

 Keep in mind; there are some potential downsides to buying a home with cash.
 Here are three things you lose when purchasing real estate outright.

 Let's say you and your spouse put $1,500 a month toward a "home" fund.
 After 20 years, you'll have saved a whopping $360,000 for a place of your own.
 But is it the smartest move to put all your eggs (or money, in this case) in one basket?